Lawrence Livermore National Laboratory: Global security program

 The Lab's work in global security aims to reduce and mitigate the dangers posed by the spread or use of weapons of mass destruction and by threats to energy and environmental security.
 Livermore has been working on global security and homeland security for decades, predating both the collapse of the Soviet Union in 1991 and the September 11, 2001, terrorist attacks.
 LLNL staff have been heavily involved in the cooperative nonproliferation programs with Russia to secure at-risk weapons materials and assist former weapons workers in developing peaceful applications and self-sustaining job opportunities for their expertise and technologies.
-In the mid-1990s, Lab scientists began efforts to devise improved biodetection capabilities, leading to miniaturized and autonomous instruments that can detect biothreat agents in a few minutes instead of the days to weeks previously required for DNA analysis.
+In the mid-1990s, Lab scientists began devising improved biodetection capabilities, leading to miniaturized and autonomous instruments that can detect biothreat agents in a few minutes instead of the days to weeks previously required for DNA analysis.

-Today, Livermore researchers address a spectrum of threats – radiological/nuclear, chemical, biological, explosives, and cyber.
+Livermore researchers address a spectrum of threats – radiological/nuclear, chemical, biological, explosives, and cyber.
 They combine physical and life sciences, engineering, computations, and analysis to develop technologies that solve real-world problems.
 Activities are grouped into five programs: